 Drive up the big gravel road for 15km until you see the pool on the left hand side, and make a turn.
 There’s more room on the northern side, but it did look like people camped on the southern end too.

 Have you stayed at Bilyuin Pool?
 What did you think of it?
-I’d love to go back when the water levels are higher!
+We’ll continue to use it for a stop over on the way through to the Pilbara!

 Hey Jason,